stormpath/stormpath-framework-spec/configuration.md

   > No account stores are mapped to the specified application.
     Account stores are required for login and registration.

-* If `stormpath.web.register.autoLogin` is true, and email verification is enabled on the default account store, the following error should be given:

-  > Invalid configuration: stormpath.web.register.autoLogin is true, but the
-    default account store of the specified application has the email verification workflow enabled.
-Auto login is only possible if email verification is disabled.
-Please disable this workflow on this application's default account store.

 * If `stormpath.web.register.enabled` is true, and there is no default account store mapped to the application: